Payroll News – Latest

 Maximum Penalty for illegally employing an immigrant doubles

-From 14th May, the Immigration Act 2014 increased the maximum penalty from £10,000 to £20,000 per illegally employed worker.
-This applies where an employer is found to have employed workers who are subject to immigration control but do not have the right to work in the UK,
+There are unlimited fines and up to 5 years in prison where an employer is found to have employed workers who are subject to immigration control but do not have the right to work in the UK,

 More payroll news and information can be found on our payroll news posts – click here